A strong vitamin B Complex - all eight B vitamins

 Why you should take Bio-B-Complex

 There's a lot of reasons why you could benefit from Bio-B-Complex.
-Here's a list of reasons all of which are acknowledged by the European Food Safety Agency (EFSA):
+Here's a list of reasons all of which are acknowledged by The European Food Safety Authority (EFSA):

 - Immune function